lynzrand/issual/README.md

 # iL

-iL (codenamed "Issual") is a Todo Manager with nothing special.
+iL (codename "Issual") is a Todo Manager with nothing special.
 The name "iL" does not hold any special meanings, it's just a meaningless name for a course design homework.